Creating a FastCS Driver#

 The application will now fail to connect if the demo simulation is not running.

 The Controller has now established a connection with the simulator.
-This connection can be passed to an Updater to enable it to query the device API and update the value in the device_id attribute.
-Create an Updater child class and implement the method to send a query to the device and set the value of the attribute, and then pass an instance of the Updater to the device_id attribute.
+This connection can be passed to an AttributeIO to enable it to query the device API and update the value in the device_id attribute.
+Create a TemperatureControllerAttributeIO child class and implement the update method to query the device and set the value of the attribute, and create a TemperatureControllerAttributeIORef and pass an instance of it to the device_id attribute to tell the controller what io to use to update it.

 Note